All Episodes

 The UAW is putting Detroit out of business in many ways.

-Perhaps not as much as the government, but the idea that that bankruptcy, quite frankly, is not a viable solution for our economic ills defies logic.
+But the idea that bankruptcy, quite frankly, is not a viable solution for our economic ills defies logic.

 That's why we have a bankruptcy code.

-If we keep propping up the ethanol industry, if we keep propping up an automobile company that is not efficient and not a good allocation of resources, if we keep keep propping up insurance companies, which are not a systemic risk to the financial industry, what do we get?
+If we keep propping up the ethanol industry, if we keep propping up an automobile company that is not efficient and not a good allocation of resources, if we keep propping up insurance companies, which are not a systemic risk to the financial industry, what do we get?

 We get bureaucrats choosing which companies will succeed, not based on how efficient they are, not based on what consumers want, but based on special interests.